Small Business Funding

 How does a pet store qualify for funding?

-Most lenders want to see consistent revenue, a few months of business bank statements, and time in operation.
+Most funders want to see consistent revenue, a few months of business bank statements, and time in operation.
 Because pet retail runs on steady card and register sales, your deposit history often tells a more convincing story than your net profit line after inventory costs.
 Strong, regular deposits can offset a modest credit profile.

 How does matching through a broker work?